LakshmiRadhakrishnan09/AWS-Security-Specialist/Tools.md

 ## AWS Shield

+Standard: Infrastructure layer protection(layer 3 and 4).
+For all customers.
+Free

+Advanced: 24/7 DDos response team.
+Visibility and repoting.
+DDos auto scaling cost protection.Support plan.
+Includes WAF

 AWS offers customers AWS Shield, which provides a managed **DDoS protection service** that safeguards web applications running on AWS.
 AWS Shield provides always-on detection and automatic inline mitigations that minimize application downtime and latency, so there is no need to engage AWS Support to benefit from DDoS protection.
 There are two tiers of AWS Shield: Standard and Advanced.

 All AWS customers benefit from the no cost, automatic protections of AWS Shield Standard.
-AWS Shield Standard defends against most common, frequently occurring network and transport layer DDoS attacks that target your website or applications.
-When you use AWS Shield Standard with Amazon CloudFront and Amazon Route 53, you receive comprehensive availability protection against all known infrastructure (Layer 3 and 4) attacks.
+AWS Shield Standard defends against most common, frequently occurring **network and transport layer DDoS attacks** that target your website or applications.
+When you use AWS Shield Standard with Amazon CloudFront and Amazon Route 53, you receive comprehensive availability protection against all known infrastructure (**Layer 3 and 4**) attacks.

 For higher levels of protection against attacks targeting your web applications running on Amazon Elastic Compute Cloud (Amazon EC2), Elastic Load Balancing (ELB), Amazon CloudFront, and Amazon Route 53 resources, you can subscribe to AWS Shield Advanced.
 Additionally, AWS Shield Advanced gives you 24/7 access to the AWS DDoS Response Team (DRT).

-## AWS Trusted advisor
+Layer 3 attack - Eg: UDP reflection attack.
+Overwhelm the system with flood of large packets. \
+Layer 4 - Eg: SYN Flood.
+Attacker sends large number of SYNs.
+Connection half open.
+Never send ACK. \

 ## AWS Config Rules

+Continuously monitor all resources.

+Eg: Access keys rotated periodically, Unused EBS volume, unused Elastic IP, Check if multi-az configured for RDS.

+Can aggrgate data from multiple accounts.

+Alert when changes are detected.

 ## How to use these services